-1. Executive summary 1
+1. Executive summary

-Data
+2. Data

 3. Assumptions and parameters

-Stock assessment
+4. Stock assessment

-5. Status
+5. Status of the stock 18

 6. Simulated effects of future fishing operations

 7. Future directions

-Figures XX

-Tables

-Appendices
+Appendix A1: Sensitivity analysis for the stock-recruitment relationship 69

+Appendix A2: Sensitivity analysis for the asymptotic length relationship

+Appendix A3: Sensitivity analysis for the CPUE standardization method

+Appendix C: Diagnostics